-- 1. A JD student who at the end of any semester. - Has achieved a cumulative grade average at or above 2.0 but less than 2.5 or has been designated by the Associate Dean for Academic Affairs under Rule VI (C)(3); and - b.
+- 1. A JD student who at the end of any semester. - a.
+Has achieved a cumulative grade average at or above 2.0 but less than 2.5 or has been designated by the Associate Dean for Academic Affairs under Rule VI (C)(3); and - b.
 Has not been brought within the jurisdiction of Committee on Academic Standing & Success (CASS) through Rule VI(A) is identified as in need of "early intervention" and becomes subject to CASS jurisdiction. - 2.
-A JD student on "early intervention status" must - a. meet with the Director of the Academic Success Program (ASP) or the Director's designee to develop a written action plan for strengthening essential skills necessary for improved academic performance and bar exam readiness.
+A JD student on "early intervention status" must - Meet with the Director of the Academic Success Program (ASP) or the Director's designee to develop a written action plan for strengthening essential skills necessary for improved academic performance and bar exam readiness.
 This meeting will include, if possible, the student's faculty advisor and a member of CASS.
-The student's plan may include-but is not limited to-engaging in essential skills self-assessments, implementing new study routines and methods, or doing individual skills-building work sessions with ASP. - 3.
+The student's plan may include-but is not limited to-engaging in essential skills self-assessments, implementing new study routines and methods, or doing individual skills-building work sessions with ASP.

+- b.
+Meet with the Director of the Academic Success Program or the Director's designee to discuss course selection prior to priority registration week for the next semester, unless the student is in their first semester or final semester. - 3.
 A student on "early intervention status" at the end of any semester other than the first semester and the student's final semester must also take and pass (with a grade of a C or above) one "essential skills" approved class in the next semester following the student's being placed on "early intervention" status.
 "Essential skills" classes are those indicated as such each semester by ASP in consultation with the Curriculum Committee. - 4.
 A student who fulfills the relevant requirements of (2) and (3) above in the semester in which the student is identified as in need of "early intervention" is released from "early intervention" jurisdiction and shall only be returned to CASS jurisdiction under Rule VI(A).
 A student who does not fulfill the relevant requirements within one semester shall remain on "early intervention" status until the student completes the requirements. - 5.
-A student who is placed on "early intervention status" at the end of the first semester of the first year and achieves a cumulative grade point average at or above 2.0 but less than 2.5 at the end of the second semester of the first year shall continue to be on "early intervention status" at the end of the second semester of the first year until the student completes the "essential skills" class requirement under Rule VI(B)(3). - "Early intervention" status shall not be designated on student transcripts.
+A student who is placed on "early intervention status" at the end of the first semester of the first year and achieves a cumulative grade point average at or above 2.0 but less than 2.5 at the end of the second semester of the first year shall continue to be on "early intervention status" at the end of the second semester of the first year until the student completes the "essential skills" class requirement under Rule VI(B)(3). - 6.
+"Early intervention" status shall not be designated on student transcripts. - 7.
+A student under CASS jurisdiction under Rule VI.A who fulfills their terms of probation at the end of any semester but who has a cumulative GPA between 2.0 and 2.5 is on early intervention status.
+The student must still meet with ASP and develop a written action plan under rule VI.B.2 and take an essential skills course as required by VI.B.3.
+However, if the student successfully completed an essential skills course with a grade of C or above while on CASS jurisdiction under Rule VI.A, the student is not required to take a second essential skills class but must consult with ASP about course selection.